LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 ## Degree

-Unlike the previous additive sharing, Shamir secret sharing requires considering an additional parameter, which is the degree of the polynomial.
+Unlike the previous additive sharing, Shamir's secret sharing requires considering an additional parameter, which is the degree of the polynomial.

 Taking a curve with deg() = 2 as an example.
 Three points can determine a quadratic curve.
 So leaking 2 points is fine, but leaking 3 points would reveal the secret.